Canon 1D Mark II vs Panasonic LX5

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the LX5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark II and the LX5 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the LX5 was followed by the Panasonic LX7.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D Mark II vs Panasonic LX5